Group topologies on automorphism groups of homogeneous structures: Review of some classical constructions of homogeneous structures

 \subsection{Hrushovski's pre-dimension construction}

 Originally Hrushovski's pre-dimension construction was introduced as a means of producing countable strongly minimal structures which are not field-like or vector-space like.
-There are many variation of the method, but to fix notation, we consider the following basic case and later focus on some variation that produces $\omega$-categorical structures.
+There are many variants of the method, but to fix notation, we consider the following basic case and later focus on a version that produces $\omega$-categorical structures.
+We refer readers to \cite{WagnerHRCONS}, \cite{BaldShi} and \cite{EGT} for most of the properties that are mentioned here about Hrushovski constructions and some of their variations.

 Suppose $s\geq 2$ and $\eta\in (0,1]$ .
 We work with the class $\mathcal C$ of finite $s$-uniform hypergraphs, that is, structures in a language with a single $s$-ary relation symbol $R(x_1,\dots,x_s)$ whose interpretation is invariant under permutation of coordinates and satisfies $R(x_1,\dots,x_s) \rightarrow \bigwedge_{i<j} (x_i\neq x_j)$.